 Just a few inches of water from a flood can cause tens of thousands of dollars in damages.
 Over the past 10 years, the average flood insurance claim has amounted to nearly $48,000.

 The City of Starkville, by adoption of its floodplain ordinance and maps, participates in the National Flood Insurance Program (NFIP), which provides low-cost flood insurance.
 The city also participates in the NFIP Community Rating System (CRS), a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.

 As a result, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community actions meeting the three goals of the CRS:

-Copies of the city’s floodplain maps are available for public inspection and review in the Development Services Division (second floor) of City Hall.
+Copies of the city’s floodplain maps are available for public inspection and review in the Building Department (second floor) of City Hall.